r3e-network/neo-indexer/docs/config.json.md

 `UploadMode` here acts as an extra filter on top of `NEO_STATE_RECORDER__UPLOAD_MODE`.
 For mainnet Supabase deployments we recommend keeping this at `RestApi` (write traces/reads into Postgres), and enabling binary snapshot uploads via `NEO_STATE_RECORDER__UPLOAD_MODE=Both` only if you need replayable `.bin` files.

+Note: `MinTransactionCount` gates only **detailed trace uploads**.
+The indexer still uploads per‑transaction outcomes (`transaction_results`) and block search metadata even when trace uploads are skipped for small blocks.